secretfader/www/src/content/aircraft/cinder.md

     value: Phoenix UAS
 ---

 Designed to fly even after nightfall, Cinder was the second drone in the Fictive Air fleet.
-It has permanently mounted navigation LEDs and mounting points for brighter strobe packages, neither of which push it over the sub-250g limit.
+It has permanently installed navigation LEDs and mounting points for brighter strobe packages, neither of which push it over the sub-250g limit.

 Built on a highly customized Cinequads' frame, this drone is also capable of carrying dual action cameras: both in the front and rear, enabling dynamic chase sequences in a single flight.